juliawuu/retweet-visualizations/README.md

 # retweet-visualizations
+* Run `pip install -r requirements.txt` to ensure you have all the necessary packages to run this.
 * Run `python app.py` from inside the directory to run the app.
 * The *Quick Stats* tab shows propagation time, benchmarks against previous tweets, and ranking of retweeters by number of followers.
 If you want to see these stats, fill in your bearer token in `tweet_stats.py`.
 * The *Insights* tab shows the retweet cascades.